 The car’s lack of space also was hardly a fatal flaw.
 I travel light and am not a hoarder.
 The car actually jives with my minimalist tendencies.

 Indeed, when I returned to the Denver International Airport and “had” to drive my Audi TT back home on a summer night with the top down, the TT felt like a letdown—the very first time I’ve felt that way after renting a car.
 A large part of that was how much more intimate the Solstice feels with its driver-oriented cockpit, lower seating position, and less elbow space (e.g., the Solstice’s tall and wide transmission tunnel, which contributes a lot to the car’s excellent structural rigidity, doubles as a nice armrest).
 In the TT, you feel like you are sitting on the car, like a canoe.
 In the Solstice, you feel like you are sitting in the vehicle, like a white-water kayak.

-The long drive home in the TT in early morning summer darkness gave me time to reflect just what made me adore the Solstice so much during my whole time with it, despite its obvious lack of practicality.
+The long drive home in the TT in early morning summer darkness gave me time to reflect just what made me adore the Solstice so much during my week with it, despite its obvious lack of practicality.

 Yes, its looks were stunning.
 It made the right moves and sounded so good.

 But it was also un-watered down, uncompromising, unapologetic and polarizing.
 I decided that it was like a yoga-instructing track athlete who danced and sang but always took her time to get ready; primarily wore tight, sexy dresses; was reluctant to do chores and absolutely refused to help move furniture; but otherwise was a sweet, fun, dependable, confident, and drop-dead gorgeous partner that was easy to love and a delight to live with.